Shroud of Turin: Image analysis

 A fiber is not necessarily colored for all its length, but, in the parts where it is, it has the property of being colored all around its cylindrical surface.

 Under the crossing threads of the weave, the image is not present.

 The discoloration seems caused by a kind of dehydrative oxidation process, which has discolored and chemically altered the surfaces of certain surface fibrils.

 The image of the Shroud is an areal density image, in the sense that the levels of darkness are not given by variations of the color, which instead is approximately constant all over the image, but by a variation of the number of yellowed fibers per unit area.
 Therefore, it can be considered a halftone image.
 Furthermore, there is no difference in terms of distribution of fiber coloration and maximum densities between the front and the rear of the image.

 While the blood images could have come from a contact mechanism, the body image could not.
 The mapping between body-only image densities and expected cloth–body distances is not consistent with the image having been formed by direct contact with a body, as it is present even when it does not seem possible for the cloth to be in contact with the body.

+Ultraviolet-fluorescence observations in some bloodstain regions have been interpreted as indicating that blood-related fluids may have reduced or prevented body-image formation in those areas, implying that the blood predated the image-forming process.
+This is further supported by microchemical tests in which, after protein material from blood-area fibers was removed, the linen fibers appeared similar to non-image fibers rather than to the body-image fibers.

+Weaving pattern examination

+The shroud is a large cloth woven in a 3/1 chevron herringbone twill, which according to the Scientific American requires a specific four-shaft treadle loom.
+Such floor looms appear in China around 1000 CE, with the four-shaft treadle loom only being introduced to Europe in the 13th century as indicated by Andrea Nicolotti.
+In 2020, a test was conducted by weaver Antoinette Merete Olsen, who attempted to replicate the shroud's weave and size using the simpler warp-weighted loom of antiquity.
+Her results revealed that the Shroud of Turin must have been created on a treadle loom.

 Hypotheses on image origin

+Numerous experimental attempts have reproduced individual characteristics of the Shroud's image on linen.
+At the same time, no method has yet been shown to replicate all of its macroscopic and microscopic properties simultaneously.
+As a result, the exact image-formation mechanism remains debated and unclear.